-This SC is for the installation of visual awareness lights that are not certified as anti-collision lights and are not required by operational regulations.
+This SC is for the installation of visual awareness lights that are not certified as anti-collision lights and are not required by operational regulations rules.
 These lights are typically high-intensity LEDs.

-Due to their special purpose of helping pilots to avoid mid-air collisions, such light systems often have a limited field of coverage in the forward sector of the aircraft and/or they do not comply with the requirements as specified in the related certification specifications (e.g. in CS-23).
+Due to their specialised purpose of helping pilots to avoid mid-air collisions, such light systems often have a limited field of coverage in the forward sector of the aircraft and/or they do not comply with the requirements as specified in the related certification specifications airworthiness requirements for aeroplanes (e.g. in CS-23).